 Fiery Goat Curry:

-- This was made by cooking down and caramelising onions until they’re really dark brown – in Nepalese cooking they like really dark onions.
+- The fiery goat curry was made by cooking down and caramelising onions until they’re really dark brown – in Nepalese cooking they like really dark onions.

 - In a food processor blitz a couple of cloves of garlic, chilli, ginger until fine.
 Tip into the pan with the onions and mix all that lot together.